ORKA-HPC/orkadistro/README.md

 - `./setup.sh` does a clean build of the docker container.
   It also builds ROSE and orkaevolution
   (both _inside_ the docker container).
+  See section `Frequent Issues` if this script fails.
 - `./run_docker.sh -r -e -q` starts the docker container and presents a shell to you running in the container.
 After you close that shell (using C-d) it suspends the container.